-I am am a media specialist with over 26 years experience spanning newspaper reporting, editing, corporate communication and media research.
-I a PhD candidate at the University of Witswatersrand, Johannesburg, South Africa and Lead Strategist at The Chatter House, a New Media consultancy.
+I am a media specialist with over 26 years of experience spanning newspaper reporting, editing, corporate communication, and media research.
+I am presently a Ph.D. candidate at the University of The Witwatersrand, Johannesburg, South Africa, and Lead Strategist at The Chatter House, a New Media consultancy based in Lagos, Nigeria.

 I completed an MA Social Media programme at the University of Westminster, London in 2014 and have a Bachelor of Arts in English from the University of Ibadan (1988).

 In September 1998, I attended a Writing Business News course sponsored by the Reuters Foundation in London and between January and July 2000, was at the Oxford University, the United Kingdom for the Foundation’s University Fellowship.
 My project was ‘Corruption and Economic Development in Nigeria.’

 I was also at the International Forum for Democratic Studies, National Endowment for Democracy, Washington D.C as a Reagan-Fascell Democracy Fellows fellow, where I produced a handbook independent media monitoring, ‘The Problem With The Nigerian media.’